lapisprincess/sql_homework/README.md

 # sql_homework
+# author: Matilda Lerner
- SQL practice for my CS455 course
+ SQL practice for my CS455 course (10/20/2023)

+The database is a mock model for products purchased by various companies.
+Included are 12 queries to harvest data from the model!